 Pipe bands generally consist of 4 instruments - the highland bagpipes and three types of drums (snare, tenor and bass).
 The City of Melbourne Highland Pipe Band offers tuition on all four instruments.

 The tuition fee is $30 for the first term (quarter) then $60 per term.
 Each term is 10-12 weeks.
-The fee covers the provision of a tutor and assists with rental of the Band's practice venue.
+The fee covers the provision of materials and assists with rental of the Band's practice venue.
 Starter kits are also provided if you need them - pipers: practice chanter ($90) and drummers: sticks and drum pad ($60).

 Lessons are currently held each Thursday night from 6:45 to 7:30 at the band's practice venue in the City.
 If you are interested in learning, or would like to find out more, please contact us.
 You're welcome to turn up at our practice, but it helps if we've chatted to you first and are prepared.